 Hello, my name is Khong Kham.
 I am expert hammock maker.
 When I started making hammocks I already had extensive hand weaving knowledge .
 I like making hammocks beacause it’s very challenging.
 I’m 42 married and with 3 children.
 Making hammocks gives my family some extra income.

 Hello, my name is Noot.
 I like to make hammocks.
 Before joining this operation I was part of a hand-weaving project initiated by his majesty the King.
-I even won a few prices as most outstanding weaver.
+I even won a few prizes as most outstanding weaver.
 I have a daughter, and a son who is a special needs child, so the salaries I earn from hammock making are most welcome.

 Hello, my name is Nitiya, I’m a hammockmaker.
 I come from the Hmong ethnic minority.
 My family owns vast rice fields, and during the season I help them plant and harvest rice.
 During the off season I make hammocks.
 What I like most about this job is that it allows me to work when I want.